There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 And the best way to improve your visibility and ranking in Google is to first take care of your on-page optimization, and then build backlinks.

 Backlinks can occur naturally if you’re providing enough value in your content (see above).
-But most affiliate site owners have to go and either ask for links or flat out buy them.
+But most affiliate marketers have to go and either ask for links or flat out buy them.

 And there’s nothing wrong with buying links – they just need to be the right type of links.